chris9740/swiftdns/.github/CONTRIBUTING.md

 ```

 Once you've ran the command above, the hook will be executed every time you run `git commit`, and will cancel the commit if the commit message is improper or if the code doesn't pass the tests.

+**Note**: To debug the hook, you can execute it directly to test its functionality without committing: `.github/hooks/prepare-commit-msg "fix: implement fix for ..."`.
+The hook will perform all checks as if it were triggered by a commit attempt.

 ## Tips